DieGrungeDie/Pollution_and-Marine-Metatranscriptomics_Exploring_Biosensors/_Posts/Metadata_Posts.md

-This folder contains posts relevant to the project
+This folder contains a subfolder with Github posts created in the Research Methods course in 2024.
+The file 2024-06-20 contains the experimental design and method for the "RNALater Experiment"